olufemi-builds/-Card-Portfolio-Transaction-Analytics/README.md

 The Card Transactions table provides transaction-level activity.

-This allows transaction performance to be analyzed by:
+This structure allows transaction performance to be analyzed by:

 - Card type
 - Region